 - Renny Thomas’ work documenting caste and casteism in IISc: https://journals.sagepub.com/doi/abs/10.1177/0963662520903690

 - Vaishali Khandekar and Shalini Mahadev in conversation about the museumization of Dalit experience in academia: https://thelifeofscience.com/2020/11/12/museumization-dalit-experience/

 - Ajantha Subrahmaniam’s essay on caste and casteism in IIT-Madras: https://openthemagazine.com/essays/open-essay/an-anatomy-of-the-caste-culture-at-iit-madras/

 Editorial note: A previous version of this article was edited by Vasudevan Mukunth, editor of The Wire Science and published on TheWire.in here.
-Translations of this report can be found in Hindi and Malayalam.
+Translations of this report can be found in Hindi, Malayalam, and Bangla.